Calling all those 100% ready to live in Norway and anyone who might be slightly considering moving to Norway: you’ve come to the right place.

 Economy and jobs in Norway

 Norway does consistently top the highest standard of living lists across the world.
 It has one of the world’s highest gross national incomes per capita – at $68,059.

 This also makes it one of the most expensive countries to live in.
 For one, it has high taxes.

 And it’s not just taxation that makes living in Norway expensive.
 A study for 2020 ranked Norway 2nd in terms of living costs out of all the countries in the world.
 Factors used during the research were the cost of living, eating out, groceries, purchasing power, and rent.

-Along with that the construction, consulting, ICT, and healthcare industries also might have job openings available.
+Along with that, the construction, consulting, ICT, and healthcare industries also might have job openings available.

-The main public holidays in Norway are Easter (the Sunday following the Paschal Full Moon), Christmas (December 25), and Constitution Day (May 17).
+The primary public holidays in Norway are Easter (the Sunday following the Paschal Full Moon), Christmas (December 25), and Constitution Day (May 17).
 Norway also has comparably longer vacation days and parental leave days than other countries.

 The official currency in Norway is the Norwegian Kroner, but the Norwegian society is highly digital.
 This means that many Norwegians don’t even carry cash around (which might be the norm where you’re moving from) and instead pay for all transactions – no matter how small – with a card.

 If you’re planning on moving to Norway to study – well, first of all, good choice – tuition is free here!
-This might not come as a surprise to some countries, but its quite a difference from the US (where a year’s tuition can cost around $60,000).
+This might not come as a surprise to some countries, but it’s quite a difference from the US (where a year’s tuition can cost around $60,000).

-Second, maybe you’re wondering which language classes will be taught in (or whether you can get a job in Norway without knowing Norwegian).
+Second, maybe you’re wondering in which language classes will be taught (or whether you can get a job in Norway without knowing Norwegian).